kwilson47/swudb-app/README.md

 # Lambda

-The application uses three lambda functions:<br/>
+The application uses the following lambda functions:<br/>
 ## swudb-get-leader-base-traits

 This is the function mentioned above that is triggered by the DynamoDB stream.
 When a user performs a search, theree fields are prepopulated with potential choices: leader, bases, and traits.
 This lambda function retrieves those values from the DynamoDB table and stores them in an ElastiCache memcached cluster for faster retrieval.